 I didn't take a picture of the diaper tool kit, but found one similar to the one I made - I found it on Pinterest but the link didn't go to a website, so I am not sure of the source.

 To make my diaper butterflies, I first take one diaper (I usually use size one but have had requests for larger ones and did those as well), a baby washcloth, some tulle, and a chenille stem.

 I roll the baby washcloth up with the stem folded in half sticking out the top of the washcloth, and then I take four small pieces of ribbon and tie them around the washcloth to keep it secure, and take a long piece of ribbon to tie around the diaper to keep the washcloth (the butterfly's 'body') in place.

 The tulle is simply tucked underneath the washcloth 'body', and no glue or tape is used, this way the new Mom can use both the diaper and the washcloth!

-I wanted something unique and different and something that was personalized to show guests that I appreciated them sharing the day with me and helping my husband and I in preparing for our daughters arrival.
+I wanted something unique and different.
+Something that was personalized to show guests that I appreciated them sharing the day with me, and helping my husband and I in preparing for our daughters arrival.